-Microorganism shows promise in inhibiting thrushMarch 13th, 2014 in Diseases, Conditions, Syndromes /
+Microorganism shows promise in inhibiting thrushMarch 13, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Scientists at Case Western Reserve School of Medicine and University Hospitals (UH) Case Medical Center have discovered how the beneficial fungal yeast, Pichia, holds at bay a harmful fungal yeast, Candida.
 The hope for this finding is that components in Pichia could one day become therapeutic agents to stave off not only thrush, but also other life-threatening systemic fungal infections.
 Research findings about the effect of oral Pichia on Candida appear in the March 13 edition of PLOS Pathogens.

 "Our aim was to try to understand what microorganisms live in our mouths.
 A disturbed equilibrium of these microorganisms can lead to disease," said the study's senior author Mahmoud A. Ghannoum, PhD, EMBA, professor of dermatology and pathology at the School of Medicine and director of the Center for Medical Mycology at UH Case Medical Center.